Equipment Vibration spectroscopy

 The following measuring devices are available:

-The two nanoIR instruments, opens an external URL in a new window, a nanoIR 1 and the cutting-edge nanoIR 3s, are scanning probe microscopes optimized for optical near-field spectroscopy with photothermal induced resonance (PTIR or AFM-IR) and are coupled two pulsed MIR lasers.
+The two nanoIR instruments, a nanoIR 1 and the cutting-edge nanoIR 3s, are scanning probe microscopes optimized for optical near-field spectroscopy with photothermal induced resonance (PTIR or AFM-IR) and are coupled two pulsed MIR lasers.

 The local optical absorption is measured via the thermal expansion of the sample to achieve a lateral spatial resolution below the diffraction limit (~20 nm).
 Ultra-high resolution AFM-IR near-field spectra can be directly compared with conventional FTIR transmissions or ATR spectra, thus allowing chemical analysis in the nanometre range.